Yeh Aman

 Yeh Aman is a 1971 Pakistani film directed by Riaz Shahid, who also wrote the screenplay.
 The film is produced by his wife and actress Neelo.
 The film stars Nisho, Sangeeta, Adeeb, Jameel and Allauddin.
-The film revolves around the Kashmir liberation movement and also highlights the brutalities of Indian armed force on Kashmiris.
+The plot revolves around the Kashmir conflict and highlights the brutalities of Indian armed force on Kashmiris.
 The music was composed by A. Hameed with lyrics by Habib Jalib.
 The film was censored, considering it as an anti-state film.
 Due to several cuts in the films, it failed to portray the director's vision, and was met with mixed critical reception.
 It was released 20 November 1971, days before Indo-Pakistani War of 1971, and could not perform well at the box office.
 After the film was censored, Shahid contracted cancer shortly after, and died next year of the film's release.
 Thus, it marked his last film.

 Plot

 The film revolves around the brutalities of Indian armed forces on Kashmiris of Indian occupied Kashmir.
 The struggle and lives of Kashmiris who led miserable lives under the shadows of fear.
 The story starts from an innocent mute girl who is arrested by Indian armed forces who take her away with them and suspect her as an agent of Pakistan.

 This film's core theme deals with the willingness of Kashmiris where they want to fight for their freedom.